POONTAMILZHAN/Login_registration_using_jsp_servlet_JDBC_MYSQL/README.md

 - In Registration form, we will have a form to fill all the details which will contain name, username, password, address, contact number, etc.
 This form will help us to register with the application.
-They take all our details and store it in a database.
+They take all our details and store it in a database

 ### ✍ which has the following fields:
 1. Name